imsky/holder/README.md

 **Important:** When testing locally, font URLs must have a `http` or `https` protocol defined.

+**Important:** Fonts served from locations other than public registries (i.e. Google Fonts, Typekit, etc.) require the correct CORS headers to be set.
+See [https://www.maxcdn.com/one/tutorial/how-to-use-cdn-with-webfonts/](How to use CDN with Webfonts) for more details.

 `<object>` placeholders work like `<img>` placeholders, with the added benefit of their DOM being able to be inspected and modified.
 As with `<img>` placeholders, the `data-src` attribute is more reliable than the `data` attribute.

 ### Fluid placeholders